-The maintenance and repair of injection equipment are to be carried out by a workshop with qualified personnel.
+Maintenance and repairs of injection equipment are to be carried out by an authorised Scania workshop.

-Scania recommends that Scania spare parts are used for the fuel and electrical systems.
+Always use Scania spare parts for the fuel and electrical systems.
 Scania spare parts are designed to minimise the risk of fire and explosion.